How to design accessible email newsletters

 Most newsletter services have this function built in.
 It is worth checking your newsletter on a phone before sending it out.

-Text only option (multi part MIME format – Multipurpose Internet Mail Extensions)
+(Multi part MIME format - Multipurpose Internet Mail Extensions).

 Make sure your email newsletter has a text only option so colleagues can decide which format they prefer using.